Newspaper Boy (1955 film): Critical reception

-The movie opened to good reviews from various critics with many of them appreciating Ramadas for taking up such a risky and experimental film.
+Newspaper Boy opened to positive reviews from various critics with many of them appreciating Ramadas for taking up such a risky and experimental film.
 However the film received criticism as well, mainly for its editing, sound mixing and music.
 A reviewer from The Bombay Chronicle said that it was pleasant to find a film that was not "only 'progressive' in abandoning set formulae, but progressive" in how it did realism.
 The intent was said to be serious, but without bitterness underneath.
 The reviewer also complimented Newspaper Boy for its universality.
 Sunday Standard's reviewer said the film is praiseworthy, and lacking amateur quality despite being made by students; the reviewer also commented on the film's emotional nature.
 A critic from Blitz said that the film's title is picturesque, and the film itself was "wonderful".
 The critic also said the film was thought-provoking, not only about its heartwarming but "disturbing" theme, but from its being produced by students.
 Reel-News said that the direction was excellent and the acting was livened by its young stars.
 A review by Screen India stated that the unusual part of the film was its lack of usage of "the usual box-office devices."

 Reviewers from the South also praised the film.
 Jayakeralam weekly said that the film was excellent and well-directed.
-A review byDeenabandhu said that the film presented the everyday life of a middle-class family with complete realism.
+A review by Deenabandhu said that the film presented the everyday life of a middle-class family with complete realism.
 A reviewer from Kerala Kaumudi compared the direction to that of the best non-Indian pictures.
 A review by Sakhavu said that those who "forget art and culture to make money" were hit hard by the film.
 A review by Deepam said that the producers of this film, Adarsa Kala Mandir (Temple of Art), have justified their name by this film.
 The beauty of Kerala, according to the reviewer, came through with no disruption of the plot.
 Writer-producer Rajinder Singh Bedi said that it was well-presented, well-directed and well-photographed, and wished that it would open "the eyes of our producers, in Bombay."
 Film Divisions director V. R. Sharma stated that it marked a refreshingly new approach in Southern Indian film-making due to its realistic nature.
 He praised the acting, and said that the film's makers "can justifiably be proud of their achievement and deserve every encouragement."
 I. K. Menon, Secretary of the Indian Motion Picture Producers Association, said that the realism of the film was unbelievable, with a correct portrayal of everyday life in "Kerala without any exaggeration or colour merely to entertain, as is usual in films."